ulysses-ck/nest-drizzle-better-auth-openapi-todos/README.md

 ````

 ## Configuration
-There is a `.env.template` with a placeholder that needs to replace placeholders.
+There is a `.env.template` with placeholders that needs to be fullfilled.